Omar-p/learning-notes/aws/aws.md

 ## R53 CNAME vs ALIAS

-- CNAME record cannot mapped naked/apex domain.
+- CNAME record cannot be mapped for naked/apex domain. `google . com` it nest be `www. google. com`
 - ![r53-cname-limitation](images/r53-cloudfront/r53-cname-limitation.png)
 - Alias Record map a name to AWS resource.
   - can be used both for naked/apex domain and normal domain.